Richmond's Drinking Water

 Source: US Fish and Wildlife Service, Wetlands Mapper

 The unusual element was his creation of a filtration system.
+Richmond became the first city in the United States to build a sand filter to clean its drinking water.
 The project was intended to filter out the mud from the river water, improving the taste and smell of the city's water.
-(It was not until 1854, after the London cholera epidemic, that scientists recognized clean-looking water could harbor unhealthy bacteria and viruses.)
+It was not until 1854, after the London cholera epidemic, that scientists recognized clean-looking water still could harbor unhealthy bacteria and viruses.

 Stein's filtration design required raw water to be pumped upwards through a bed of gravel, then through a top layer of sand.
 Larger particles were trapped in the gravel; smaller particles were trapped in the sand.
 Purging the particles from the filter required using water flowing in the other direction, draining down through the sand and gravel and flushing everything into a waste outlet.2